Andy-chavez/SO-Lissandra/README.md

 de LFS a Memoria -> metadata

-de Memoria a Kernel -> String
+de Memoria a Kernel -> metadata

 ### DESCRIBE ALL